Today's results so far

 Joined: February 2008

-At 0*-0 playing a Defense strategy for the pegging the dynamic expected averages and Win/Loss %s are:
+At 94-92* playing an Optimal strategy for the pegging (cautious offense) the dynamic expected averages and Win/Loss %s are:

 5-5-10-J is best for expected averages by 1.56pts over 5-5-6-7 and is also best for Win %s.
 5-5-6-J and 5-5-7-J are much better for Loss %s because of the much safer 7-10 and 6-10 discards but because of the much higher expected averages and Win %s for 5-5-10-J I'll select the 6-7 to discard.